 The Rise of the Machines (and their Helpful Colleagues): What is Blended Support?

 Gone are the days of clunky, impersonal chatbots.
 Blended support is the harmonious fusion of AI-powered chatbots and human customer service agents.
 Imagine a customer with a simple question about their order status.
-An AI chatbot can efficiently handle this inquiry, providing instant answers and freeing up human agents for more complex issues.
+An AI chatbot can efficiently handle this inquiry, providing instant answers and freeing up human agents to focus on more complex issues.

 Here’s how it works: